 I love reading books and writing almost as much as baseball.
 As I kid, I published my own newspaper using a word processor (I’m dating myself here), read any baseball-related book I could find, and served as sports editor for my high school yearbook.
-I ultimately put aspirations I had of being a writer on the back burner and pursued a career in medicine.
+I ultimately put my writing aspirations on the back burner and pursued a career in medicine.

 But then came 2020.
 During the pandemic, I used writing as a way to pass time and maintain my sanity.
 I began contributing long-form articles to SABR’s BioProject, which became the genesis of my first book, Runnin’ Redbirds: The World Champion 1982 St. Louis Cardinals (McFarland 2023).

-Originally from Illinois, I now make my home in Washington state with my wife, Gina, and our cats, Edgar and Ralphie.
+Originally from Illinois, I now make my home in Washington state with my wife, Gina, and our cats, Edgar and Ralphie, and our dog, Eleanor Rigby.

 Connect with me: